-Bookmark this idea for next Christmas.
-In fact, go buy the clear plastic ornament sets at a major discount at Michael’s Crafts right now, so you are ready to make these next year.
+Bookmark this mason jar snow globe topper idea right now.
+In fact, go buy the clear plastic ornament sets at a major discount at Michael’s Crafts.
 That’s what I did.
 Even two weeks before Christmas, Michael’s had already marked down the ornament sets to 50 cents (originally $1.29).
-I bought a class set, so my students could make personal Mason jar toppers to take home as gifts for their families.
-They are fun to make, and you can fill the jars with all kinds of treats.
+I bought a class set, so my students could make personal mason jar snow globe toppers to take home as gifts for their families.
+The toppers are fun to make, and you can fill the jars with all kinds of treats.

 plastic ornament in two halves (2.75″ diameter– fits 4 oz. and pint mason jar lids, regular mouth)

 full body photo printed on cardstock that shows above the head and below the feet (printed ~1.75″ and then cut down)